ImmersiveMediaLaboratory/ColorTransferLib/README.md

 ![colortransfer_example](https://github.com/ImmersiveMediaLaboratory/ColorTransferLib/assets/15614886/928791b0-b734-4835-92c9-cdcb12fcddc7)
 # ColorTransferLib
-This color transfer library, called *ColorTransferLib* offers a collection of published color transfer algorithms.
-The ultimate goal of this project is to create a collection of all developed color transfer methods with standardized API in order to support the research community in the developing and the comparison process of their own algorithms.
-Currently this library supports color transfer with **images**, **3D point clouds** and **textured triangle meshes**.
+The ColorTransferLib is a library focused on color transfer, featuring a range of published algorithms.
+Some algorithms have been re-implemented, while others are integrated from public repositories.
+The primary objective of this project is to compile all existing color and style transfer methods into one library with a standardized API.
+This aids the research community in both development and comparison of algorithms.
+Currently, the library supports 15 color and style transfer methods for images, 3D point clouds, and textured triangle meshes.
+Additionally, it includes 20 metrics for evaluating color transfer results.
+A detailed list of all algorithms is available below.

 ![compatability](https://github.com/ImmersiveMediaLaboratory/ColorTransferLib/assets/15614886/d59972fd-e135-4572-8682-d3f5f8f85c75)